microsoft/ftatoolkit-rest-analytics-quickstart/README.md

 This repository contains a template Azure Synapse Analytics project designed to ingest data that is available through REST APIs.

+- Use GitHub Actions to deploy all the Azure resources you need to get started with API data ingestion in a matter of minutes
+- Explore the OpenAQ API and get insights from sensor data
+- Understand watermarking and metadata-driven data ingestion techniques
+- Use the templates a starting point to integrate our own APIs

 ## Table of contents
 - [Overview](#overview)
 - [Prerequisites](#prerequisites)